Our 16 week training plans target all the areas of fitness that are critical to getting you around the 235km course in your best possible time.

 3. Key Training Sessions

-The key type of training sessions that are included within a typical training program are:
+The key type of training sessions included within a typical training program are:

-- Recovery – Are key in allowing the body to adapt to all the hard work you have done.
+- Recovery – Essential for allowing the body to adapt to all the hard work you have done.

 - Endurance – Prepares the muscles and body for a long duration exercise